apOGBA424/nodejs-user-crud/README.md

 <br><br>

 ## VsCode Plugin Used:<br>
-- Rest Client:  For testing the Api endpoints in vscode.
-A more<br> convenient alternative to POSTMAN.
+- ### Rest Client:
+For testing the API endpoints in vscode.
+A more convenient alternative to POSTMAN.